lowRISC/lowrisc-site/content/docs/untether-v0.2/linux_compile.md

     cp $TOP/riscv-tools/busybox_config .config
     make -j

-If the compilation finishes successful, the BusyBox binary is generated in the same directory.
+If the compilation finishes successfully, the BusyBox binary is generated in the same directory.

     ls -l busybox